Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Then indicate which room(s) is (are) used for handling and/or storage.

-Work at or above BSL-2 requires completion of the BSL-2 checklist.
-BSL-2 checklist items are derived from federal, state, and local regulations and requirements.
-Each room designated at BSL-2 must be evaluated against these criteria.
+Work at BSL-1 requires completion of the BSL-1 checklist.
+Work at or above BSL-2 requires completion of the BSL-2/3 checklist.
+Checklist items are derived from federal, state, and local regulations and requirements.
+Each room designated as being used for the presence or use of biological hazards must be evaluated against these criteria.
+Exclusion of any of the listed criteria requires a compelling and documented reason for having an exception to these requirements.
 Multiple rooms may be listed on a single form.

 Schedule G: Recombinant DNA

-• In order for your Schedule G to be considered for approval, the entire form must be filled out and signed.
+11. In order for your Schedule G to be considered for approval, the entire form must be filled out completely and signed by the PI.
 Approval is valid for five years or the length of the grant funding period if less than five years.

 Schedule H: Use of Transgenic Animals or Plants

-• Schedule H is required to be filled out when you are acquiring transgenic mice from other researchers (including UNC) or outside companies such as Jackson labs.
-If your IACUC protocol lists transgenic mice, you will be required to provide the IACUC with an approved Schedule H. The Institutional Biosafety Committee must approve the Schedule H and send it to the IACUC.
+A Schedule H is required to be filled out when you are acquiring transgenic animals or plants from researchers (including other UNC researchers) or from outside vendors.
+If your IACUC protocol states that it utilizes transgenic animals, you will be required to provide the IACUC with an approved Schedule H. Some considerations for filling out a Schedule H have been outlined below.

-• Under containment level most Schedule H applications fall under BSL1 containment.
-If your animal is expressing human genes or is being transfected by replication competent vectors such as Adenovirus, Retroviruses or wild type Cowpox, then your animals would be classified as BSL2.
+5. Most Schedule H applications will fall under BSL-1 level containment.
+If your animal is expressing human genes or is being transfected by replication-competent vectors (including Adenovirus, Retrovirus, or wild-type Cowpox), this application will fall under BSL-2 level containment.

 Schedule I: Shipping